๐Ÿ›๏ธ Virginia Eviction Notice Laws

 Breach of Warranty of Habitability

 Under the VRLTA, landlords must maintain habitable premises.
-Failure to make essential repairs may be a defense, particularly if tenant properly notified landlord of issues.
+Failure to make essential repairs may be a defense.
+See our full guide to Virginia habitability laws to understand your obligations.

 โš–๏ธ